FAQ

 Thanks to a complex system of refractions, the fibre optic cables manage to transport the data through light signals that rebound quickly for long distances to reach the devices we use every day.

-– High download speeds, to download even very big files in a very short time
+- High download speeds, to download even extremely big files in a very short time

 – High upload speed, for example to send even large attachments without having to use compression or other methods